 Only Use Recommended Oils

 If your pet hair trimmers are not regularly and properly oiled and regularly maintained, the clippers’ teeth and the blade will lose quality and get dull.
 The blade will offer an uneven cut, and miss many hairs, or even cut the skin and nip the hair.
-The dogs won’t jump off the grooming table right away, but it may be uncomfortable to them.
+The dogs won’t jump off the grooming table right away, but it may be uncomfortable for them.

 This is why it is extremely important to check what oil is recommended for your precise clipper.
 This information is commonly available on the manufacturer’s website, or online on forums and Q&A’s.